buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The important thing to understand about PCBs is that a fabrication plant will lay an entire layer of copper first and then etch away what isn't needed.
 You don't need to worry about spending money on copper, you're already paying for the whole layer.

 For a keyboard, 2 copper layers is what is recommended.
-One is too constrained, and more than two is generally unecessary.
+One is too constrained, and more than two is generally unnecessary.
 KiCAD creates PCBs with two copper layers by default (convenient!), usually referred to at the "front" and "back" layer.
 But copper isn't the only layer you have to worry about, because there's a lot of them that KiCAD provies.
 The most useful ones for us are:
 - F.Cu and B.Cu - The front and back copper layers (since we have 2 copper layers)
 - F.Silkscreen and B.Silkscreen - The front and back silkscreen layers, where you can put drawings on your PCB.
 - User.Drawings - Helper drawings that won't show up on the final PCB.